flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 With it, you can debug FAPs as if they were a part of main firmware — inspect variables, set breakpoints, step through the code, etc.

+### Setting up debugging environment

+Debugging support script looks up debugging information in latest firmware build dir (`build/latest`).
+That directory is symlinked by fbt to the latest firmware configuration (Debug or Release) build dir, when you run `./fbt` for chosen configuration.
+See [fbt docs](./fbt.md#nb) for details.

+So, to debug FAPs, do the following:
+1. Build firmware with `./fbt`
+2. Flash it with `./fbt flash`
+3. [Build your FAP](#how-to-set-up-an-application-to-be-built-as-a-fap) and run it on Flipper.

+After that, you can attach with `./fbt debug` or VSCode and use all debug features.

+It is **important** that firmware and application build type (debug/release) match, and that matching firmware folder is linked as `build/latest`.
+Otherwise, debugging will not work.

 ## How Flipper runs an application from SD card